 Pain relievers — Acetaminophen (Tylenol), ibuprofen (Advil, Motrin and others) or naproxen (Aleve) can be taken sinus pain.

 Antibiotics — Your doctor may prescribe an antibiotic if he or she suspects that a bacterial infection is causing your sinusitis.
-If you start taking an antibiotic, complete the entire course so that the infection is completely killed off.

 Not all cases of sinusitis require antibiotic treatment: Talk with your doctor about whether an antibiotic is right for you.
 Keep in mind that antibiotics can cause side effects, such as allergic reactions, rash and diarrhea.
 In addition, overusing antibiotics eventually leads to the spread of bacteria that no longer can be killed by the most commonly prescribed antibiotics.